How to Photograph Alaska

 5. Dry bag or sturdy zip-lock bags to protect gear from rain and splash.

-While there are any number of variations on that gear list, that small kit will cover most photographic situations you are likely to find in.
+While there are any number of variations on that gear list, that small kit will cover most photographic situations you are likely to find yourself in.

 Now that I’ve gotten the mandatory gear talk out of the way, we can move on to what really matters: making photos.